-The DSPS Director or designee shall maintain a plan and procedures for informing students of their rights as a student with a disability.
+After consultation with the Faculty Coordinator, the DSPS Director or designee shall maintain a plan and procedures for informing students of their rights as a student with a disability.

-The DSPS Director or designee shall maintain a plan and procedures for maintaining disability-related student records.
+After consultation with the Faculty Coordinator, tThe DSPS Director -or designee shall maintain a plan and procedures for maintaining disability-related student records.

-The DSPS Plan is available to students online at the program's Web site, and in print in the DSPS Office.
+The DSPS Plan is available to students online at the program's website, and in print in the DSPS Office.

-The DSPS Plan will be reviewed and updated at least annually by the Director of Disabled Students Programs and Services or designee.
+The DSPS Plan will be reviewed and updated at least annually by the Director of Disabled Students Programs and Services in consultation with the Faculty Coordinator.

-Policies and Procedures can be referenced at: DSPS link
+Policies and Procedures can be referenced at: DSPS linonline at the program's websitek